Crawford County Health Department

 Water used for bathing does not generally need to be boiled.
 Supervision of children is necessary while bathing so that water is not ingested.
 Persons with cuts or severe rashes may wish to consult their physicians.

-The advisory took effect on January 31, 2026 and will remain in effect until the conditions that placed the system at risk of bacterial contamination are resolved.
-KDHE officials issued the advisory because of the system cannot currently maintain the minimum required chlorine residual.
-Failure to maintain required chlorine residual levels may put the system at risk for bacterial contamination.
+The advisory took effect on May 14, 2026, and will remain in effect until the conditions that placed the system at risk of bacterial contamination are resolved.
+KDHE officials issued the advisory because of 2-waterline breaks resulting in a loss of pressure in the distribution system.
+In addition, the city cannot currently maintain the minimum required chlorine residual due to equipment failure.
+Failure to maintain adequate pressure and required chlorine residual levels may put the system at risk for bacterial contamination.

 Regardless of whether the public water supplier or Kansas Department of Health and Environment (KDHE) announced a boil water advisory, only KDHE can issue the rescind order following testing at a certified laboratory.